BookStackApp/website/readme.md

-# BookStack Site, Documentation & Blog
+# BookStack Site, Documentation & Blog - The Amezing website

 This project holds all the data for the https://www.bookstackapp.com/